 Looking away from Africa, but still at EU trade deals, Rules of Origin have been applied really strictly and have, in some cases, more or less negated the value of the agreements to the other country.
 Balkan countries such as Albania and Bosnia-Herzogovina hoped to grow their clothing industries when they signed trade agreements with the EU.
 However, the Rules of Origin state that not only must the clothes be made in the country, but the fabric itself must either be made in the country or in the EU.
 So clothing manufacturers have added bureaucracy to prove and document where the fabric originated, and can’t use fabric imported from China or India, for example.
 It’s claimed that’s cut the expected benefit by 98%.

-Join me for the next episode, number 4 in this series, where I’m wrapping up by exploring the reality of opportunities and drawbacks that future trade deals for the United Kingdom outside the EU.
+In the last part 4 in this series on Trade Agreements, we wrap up by exploring the reality of opportunities and drawbacks that future trade deals for the United Kingdom outside the EU.
 Given that the UK economy is 80% services, that’s also a reason for exploring the role of Free Trade Deals for the services sector and, realistically, what can and can’t be achieved in the short term.

-Thank you for listening.
-I hope you’re enjoying this series and it’s giving you food for thought.
-I and the producers of the Grow through International Expansion platform welcome all and any comments that you may have – and I’m open to individual discussions of any points you’d like to explore further.
+Oliver Dowson and the producers of the Grow through International Expansion platform welcome all and any comments that you may have – and Oliver is always open to individual discussions of any points you’d like to explore further – just get in touch using our contact page